josh-normal/Josh-SpeedTyper/README.md

 ## Reviews:

-When you first come to the website, it will prompt you create an account with Google
+**When you first come to the website, it will prompt you create an account with Google**
 ![preview image](https://github.com/josh-normal/Josh-SpeedTyper/blob/master/img/preview_1.png)

+---

-The main page is styled simple and easy to navigate
+**The main page is styled simple and easy to navigate**
 ![preview image](https://github.com/josh-normal/Josh-SpeedTyper/blob/master/img/preview_2.png)

+---

-An example of a practicing session
+**An example of a practicing session**
 ![preview image](https://github.com/josh-normal/Josh-SpeedTyper/blob/master/img/preview_3.png)

+---

-You can access the list of content information, add new content, view each one, edit and even delete it.
+**You can access the list of content information, add new content, view each one, edit and even delete it.**
 ![preview image](https://github.com/josh-normal/Josh-SpeedTyper/blob/master/img/preview_4.png)

+---

-Finally you can view your history
+**Finally you can view your history**
 ![preview image](https://github.com/josh-normal/Josh-SpeedTyper/blob/master/img/preview_5.png)

+---

 ## Intruction when viewing the website: